lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 ----------------

 Return to the Session list page.
 This time, let's launch the terminal.
-Click the terminal icon (the second button in the Control panel) to use the container's ttyd daemon.
+Click the terminal icon (the second button in the Control panel) to use the container's ttyd app.
 A terminal will appear in a new window and you can run shell commands to access the computational session as shown in the following figure.
 If you are familiar with using commands, you can easily run various Linux commands.
-You may notice that the Untitled.ipynb file automatically generated in Jupyter Notebook is listed with the ``ls`` command.
+You may notice that the ``Untitled.ipynb`` file automatically generated in Jupyter Notebook is listed with the ``ls`` command.
 This shows that both apps are running in the same container environment.

 .. image:: session_terminal.png
-   :width: 500
-   :align: center

 If you create a file here, you can immediately see it in the Jupyter Notebook you opened earlier as well.
 Conversely, changes made to files in Jupyter